Totally Natural Skincare – a Definition

 Avoid the preservatives

 This is my biggest bugbear!
 The vast majority of Lotions and Creams contain water mixed with oil – indeed this is the definition of ‘creams’ and ‘lotions’.
-To sell such a product, the manufacturer needs to include an emulsifier to get the oil and water to mix – rather like fairy liquid (NB this is not on our list of products beneficial to the skin – remember the occlusives, emollients and humectants) and is legally obliged to add a preservative to stop ‘bugs’ growing in the product – ever left a cup of coffee out and about for a few weeks – this is what your water-based skincare would look like without the preservatives!
+To sell such a product, the manufacturer needs to include an emulsifier to get the oil and water to mix – rather like fairy liquid (NB this is not on our list of products beneficial to the skin – remember the occlusives, emollients and humectants) and is legally obliged to add a preservative to stop bacteria than can grow in products that contain water – ever left a cup of coffee out and about for a few weeks – this is what your water-based skincare would look like without the preservatives!

-The problem is that those preservatives not only kill the bugs in your lotion or cream but also kill the natural ‘good bacteria’ on your skin. .
+The problem is that those preservatives not only kill the bugs in your lotion or cream but also kill the natural ‘good bacteria’ on your skin damaging the skin’s natural microbiome – thereby leaving your skin exposed and vulnerable. .
 A study of 5 of the leading cosmetic preservative ingredients concluded they inhibited the survival of the skin’s normal bacteria, and logic dictates that all other cosmetic preservatives are likely to do the same.

 Basically, putting a lotion or cream that contains water (aqua in its INCI name) is doing to your skin microbiome what antibiotics do to your gut flora.

-This has interesting consequences – an imbalance of your skin’s natural flora impacts on acne and symptoms of eczema and reduces your skin’s protection against the damaging effects of UV and other pollutants.
+This has interesting consequences – an imbalance of your skin’s natural flora and a damaged skin microbiome impacts on acne and symptoms of eczema and reduces your skin’s protection against the damaging effects of UV and other pollutants.

 Don’t put ON your body what you wouldn’t put IN your body